jundalisay/superblist/content/en/research/einstein/relativity/section-29.md

 ## Gauss coordinates

-Now let us refer this domain to a random Gauss co-ordinate system or to a “mollusk” as reference-body K'.
+Let us refer this domain to a random Gauss co-ordinate system or to a “mollusk” as reference-body K'.
 - Then with respect to K' there is a gravitational field G of a particular kind.

 The behaviour of measuring-rods and clocks and also of freely-moving material points with reference to `K'` can be known simply by **mathematical transformation** of spacetime as an effect of the gravitational field `G`.